ApexRMS/epi/docs/getting_started.md

 <img align="middle" style="padding: 3px" width="680" src="assets/images/screencap-10.png">

 ## **Step 4: Running the model**
-In order to run the model, SyncroSim needs the location of your R executable, which will be found automatically.
-To check, double-click on the **Covid-19 Example** Library and navigate to the **R Configuration** tab.
-Here you should see the file path to your R executable listed as the Default path.
-If not, click **Browse...** and navigate to the correct file location.
+In order to run the model, SyncroSim needs the file path of your R executable.
+To verify the Default file path, double-click on the **Covid-19 Example** Library and navigate to the **R Configuration** tab.
+To override the Default file path, click **Browse...** and navigate to the correct file location.
 <br>
 <img align="middle" style="padding: 3px" width="600" src="assets/images/screencap-11.png">
 <br>